Persecution of Muslims: Syria

-The Hama massacre (مجزرة حماة) was a genocidal campaign of extermination launched by Ba'athist Syria in February 1982, under orders of Syrian dictator Hafez al-Assad to crush an uprising by the Muslim Brotherhood in Sunni-majority town of Hama.
+The Hama massacre was a genocidal campaign of extermination launched by Ba'athist Syria in February 1982, under orders of Syrian dictator Hafez al-Assad to crush an uprising by the Muslim Brotherhood in Sunni-majority town of Hama.
 Hama was besieged for 27 days by Syrian military and Ba'athist paramilitaries, during which period the city was isolated from the outside.
 The ground operations of the massacre were supervised by Rifaat al-Assad, the brother of Hafez al-Assad, who commanded sectarian Alawite deathsquads such as the Defense Companies.

 Prior to the start of operations, Hafez al-Assad issued orders to seal off Hama from the outside world; effectively imposing a media blackout, total shut down of communications, electricity and food supplies to the city for months.
 Then the massacre campaign was launched, which involved indiscriminate attacks, military bombardment, aerial attacks, etc. The indiscriminate bombings and mass-shootings by paramilitaries had razed much of the city to the ground and killed tens of thousands of civilians.
 Patrick Seale, reporting in The Globe and Mail, described the operation as a "two-week orgy of killing, destruction and looting" which destroyed the city and killed a minimum of 25,000 inhabitants.
 However, contemporary estimates put the total death toll to at least 40,000 civilians.
 The massacre is the "single deadliest act" of violence perpetrated by any Arab regime upon its own population, in Modern Arab history.

-The attack has been described as a "genocidal massacre" which was motivated by anti-Sunni sectarianism of Alawite-dominated elites of the Arab Socialist Ba'ath party.
-The militant secularist ideology of neo-Ba'athism which advocated the elimination of religion and establishment of socialism in the society also played a role in the brutality of the massacre.
+The attack has been described as a "genocidal massacre" which was motivated by the anti-Sunni sectarianism of the Alawite-dominated elites of the Arab Socialist Ba'ath party.
+The militant secularist ideology of neo-Ba'athism which advocated the elimination of religion and the establishment of socialism in the society also played a role in the brutality of the massacre.
 Memory of the massacre remains an important aspect of Syrian culture and evokes strong emotions amongst Syrians to the present day.
 Women, children and all Hama inhabitants irrespective of their political leanings were targeted indiscriminately during the military onslaught.
 Even Ba'ath party members and their families became victims of slaughter and mass-shootings of Rifaat al-Assad's paramilitaries.
-Internationally, the Hama massacre became a symbol of the Assad regime's brutal repression and disregard of civilian lives.
+Internationally, the Hama massacre became a symbol of the Assad regime's brutal repression of the Syrian population and its disregard for the lives of civilians.